Eschatologue/CM_wiki/docs/option/feat/feat-fighting-style/hb.md

 *Fighting Style Feat (Prerequisite: Fighting Style Feature)*

-Having the ^^Prone^^ condition doesn't impose **:d20-disadv: Disadvantage**{ .d20 } on your Ranged weapon attacks.
-Moreover, while ^^Prone^^, when you hit the target within your Ranged weapon's normal range you can treat any 1 or 2 on a damage die as a 3.
+Having the Prone condition doesn't impose **:d20-disadv: Disadvantage**{ .d20 } on your Ranged weapon attacks.
+Moreover, while Prone, when you hit the target within your Ranged weapon's normal range you can treat any 1 or 2 on a damage die as a 3.

 Moreover, your attack with Ranged weapon doesn't have **:d20-disadv: Disadvantage**{ .d20 } if your target has the Prone condition so long your target is within your weapon normal range.